arnabx007/BQuAD-A-Bangla-QA-Dataset/README.md

 For the news topic classification task, a publicly available dataset was used taken from here:

+### QA Fine-Tuning Score:
-The BERT-Bangla model had achieved an Exact Match accuracy of 45% and F1 accuracy of 78.5% on the BQuAD Dataset.
+The BERT-Bangla model had achieves an Exact Match accuracy of 56% and F1 accuracy of 74.5% on the [BQuAD](https://github.com/arnabx007/BQuAD-A-Bangla-QA-Dataset/blob/master/bquad.json) Dataset (Updated).

 ## Citation: